put-us-in-coach/coach-timer/README.md

 Coach Timer is an iOS application that helps soccer coaches keep track of their players' game time, and their positions on the field.
 It was written in Swift 3.1 and uses the core Foundation and UIKit libraries.

-This application was built as the mid-term project for [Code 401: Advanced Software Development in iOS](https://www.codefellows.org/courses/code-401/advanced-software-development-in-full-stack-javascript/), April 10-14, 2017.
+This application was built April 10-14, 2017 as the mid-term project for [Code 401: Advanced Software Development in iOS](https://www.codefellows.org/courses/code-401/advanced-software-development-in-ios/).
 ## How to use this application

 There are three primary views in Coach Timer: